We care passionately about modern families in all their evolving forms, and how we help extends beyond our legal cases.

 We help leading charities who help modern families.
 We advise Stonewall on gay and lesbian parenting issues.
 Helen is a member of the HFEA’s National Donation Strategy Group and a former trustee of the National Gamete Donation Trust.
 Natalie is a former trustee of Fertility Network UK and a member of the Donor Conception Network.

 We are proud to have influenced changes to the law including:

 2017 - Single parents through surrogacy

 In 2008, Natalie drafted an amendment to the Human Fertilisation and Embryology Bill which would have allowed single parents to apply for parental orders (just as married, unmarried and same-sex couples with children through surrogacy can do).
-Although this was rejected, we continued campaigning hard to end the discrimination against single parents and in 2016 won a landmark legal action for a single father through US surrogacy in which the President of the High Court made a formal declaration that the law was discriminatory and incompatible with the Human Rights Act.
-In December 2016 the government told Parliament that, in response to the court ruling, it would be changing the law in 2017 by a special fast track procedure to give single parents through surrogacy the same rights as couples.
+Although this was rejected, we continued campaigning to end the discrimination against single parents and in 2016 won a landmark legal action for a single father through US surrogacy in which the President of the High Court made a formal declaration that the law was discriminatory and incompatible with the Human Rights Act.
+In December 2016 the government told Parliament that, in response to the court ruling, it would be changing the law by a special fast track procedure to give single parents through surrogacy the same rights as couples.
 The government also said it has asked the Law Commission to consider reviewing wider surrogacy law reform.

 2016 - Passport Office guidance